pents90/eburp/README.md

 * combat.coffee - This has the combat user interface and engine.
 * gurk.coffee - This ties everything together and serves as the entry point into the game.

-There will be more to come here.
+There will be more to docs to come!